How to Grow Cinnamon at Home

 You’ll need the following items:

-- Cinnamon seeds: They come from blackberries that the bush puts out in winter.
-You can’t eat these, but they do contain the seed for this amazing plant.
+- Cinnamon seeds.
+They come from blackberries that the bush puts out in winter.
+You can’t eat them, but they do contain the seed for this amazing plant.

 - Small pots for the first growth.
 As with most cases, to grow cinnamon at home, you’ll have to first start with an “incubation” period.
 We’ll talk about this in a later step.

 - Medium-sized pots.
 Once the seeds have ripened, you’ll have to plant them in larger pots.
 Keep in mind that the plant will reach about 120 cm when it grows.
 After that, it all depends on what you want and the space you have available.

 - A well-lit place, however not exposed to direct sunlight.
 Cinnamon prefers humid climates.
 That’s why if you want to successfully grow cinnamon at home, the area you place it at home is absolutely fundamental.

 Incubate it in a warm place

 Cinnamon’s natural habitat is in moist areas.
-So for this first step, we recommend mixing the substrate with the seeds and leaving them in a bowl in a shady area.
+Thus, for this first step, we recommend mixing the substrate with the seeds and leaving them in a bowl in a shady area.

 Cinnamon can’t go without water.
-However, the soil you’re going to use for this is perfect, so simply watering once or twice a day will be sufficient.
+However, the soil you’re going to use for this is perfect, so simply watering once or twice a day will be enough.

 Transplant at four months

 Place it in a brighter spot

 Once you’re ready for this, the seeds will appreciate a bit of light.
 But remember, the sun rays shouldn’t hit the plants directly.

 Water them but don’t drown them

-At this stage you need to make sure they get enough water, just like at the beginning.
+At this stage, you need to make sure they get enough water, just like at the beginning.
+You need to remember that the substrate you use is ideal to ensure humidity.
 Don’t water it too much, though, because you could rot the roots if you do.